Evolution of circumstellar discs in young star-forming regions: Model

-The second simulation stage begins at the time when the first star has formed.
-For each star, we evolve its disc and calculate its external photoevaporation mass loss rate as explained in sections \ref{model:discs} and \ref{model:extphotoevap}, respectively.
-The star formation process ends when all the mass in sinks has been formed into stars.
-Then, the leftover gas is expelled and we only deal with the stellar dynamics and processes explained in the following sections.
-This second stage of the simulations evolve for \SI{2}{Myr} after the last star has formed.
-Below we describe how each of the processes is modeled.
+The second simulation stage begins when the first star has formed.
+For each star, we evolve its disc and calculate its external photoevaporation mass-loss rate as explained in sections \ref{model:discs} and \ref{model:extphotoevap}, respectively.
+The star formation process ends when 30\% of the initial cloud mass has been converted into stars.
+Then, the SPH code and \texttt{Bridge} coupling between gas and stars are stopped, in effect instantaneously removing the excess gas.
+From then on we only deal with the stars' dynamics and evolution, and the processes as explained in the following sections.
+This second stage of the simulations run for \SI{2}{Myr} after the last star has formed.
+Below we describe how each of these process is incorporated.